 This Apple Mojito Recipe is easy to make, just as refreshing and a little bit sweeter than the classic.
-It's one of those yummy drinks that is just as perfect for spring as it is for fall!
+It’s one of those yummy drinks that is just as perfect and makes you wonder why you haven’t made one before.
+Muddle one up ASAP!

 I was sent a few bottles of Tree Top Honeycrisp Fresh Pressed Apple Juice to create these cocktails.

-Mojitos were my jam when I was 21.
-I don't remember where I had my first one, but man did I like them.
-And then I learned to make them at home (sometimes with tequila like in this Patron Mojito).
-Tree Top was a sponsor of a recent conference I attended and they served this Honeycrisp Fresh Pressed Apple Juice in their booth with fresh herbs.
+Tree Top was a sponsor of a conference I attended and they served their Honeycrisp Fresh Pressed Apple Juice in their booth with fresh herbs.
 I fell in love with it.

 How to Make an Apple Mojito with Apple Juice